 An electricity transmission company will take all reasonable actions to ensure that in accessing land, it does not spread weeds, pests or pathogens.

-They will consult with landowners to understand property-specific needs and provide details of environmental and biosecurity policies and plans on request.
+They will consult with landowners to understand property-specific needs (including any relevant biosecurity plans) and will provide details of its own environmental and biosecurity policies and plans on request.